alphaknowledgehosting/AlphaKnowledgeDsaEditorials/LinkedLists/singlylinked-editorial.md

 ## Advantages Over Arrays

-**Dynamic Size**: The size can grow or shrink at runtime, unlike arrays with fixed size.
+**Dynamic Size**: The size can grow or shrink at runtime, unlike arrays with fixed size

 **Efficient Insertion/Deletion**: No shifting of elements required.
 For example, inserting 1005 in a sorted array `[1000][1010][1050][2000][2040]` requires moving all elements after 1000, while in a linked list, you simply adjust pointers.